github-campus-advisors/Campus-Advisor-Training/README.md

 # Welcome to Campus Advisor Training
-Welcome to Campus Advisor training, we’re so happy you’re here!
+Welcome to Campus Advisor training.
+We’re so happy you’re here!

 In this training, you will be presented with a mix of video lessons and assignments.
 All videos and assignments can be found in this repository under their respective modules.

-In each module, you will find video lessons marked with this icon 📺 and assignments will be marked with this icon Assignment 📓.
+In each module, you will find video lessons marked with this icon [Lesson 📺 ] and assignments will be marked with this icon [Assignment 📓].

 ## To begin
 Your journey begins in Module 0, where you’ll setup everything you need to complete the training.

 ## When you are finished
 Once you have completed the training, you’re free to end there with your new knowledge.
 If you want to take it a step further, you might want to become a GitHub Campus Advisor.